 Mechanical engineering seniors are strongly encouraged to take the first step to becoming registered professional engineers (PEs) by registering and successfully completing the Fundamentals of Engineering (FE) examination, also called the Engineer in Training (EIT) exam.
 Seniors can register to take the FE exam at the West Lafayette campus in their senior year prior to graduation.
 Announcements appear periodically throughout the semester to alert students to this opportunity.
 The FE exam can be taken daily at Purdue in the months of January/February, April/May, July/August, and October/November.
 To aid seniors in their preparation for the exam, Chi Epsilon, the Civil Engineering Honor Society organizes annual faculty-taught review sessions on key topics covered on the FE exam.
 Also, a simple internet search of FE Review Sessions can provide valuable review information available at a student's convenience.
-Typically, 50 to 75 percent of graduating mechanical engineering seniors register to take the FE exam, and 98 to 100 percent pass the exam on the first attempt.
+Typically, 95 to 100 percent of graduateing mechanical engineering seniors registered to take the FE exam pass the exam on the first attempt.